 The the international withdrawal limit should be the same as the limit you have at home.
 But keep in mind that you’ll be charged fees for the foreign transaction unless you have a certain type of account like Chase Private Client or Sapphire banking.

 If you are traveling out of state like from California to New York, you should also have the same withdrawal limits for ATMs.
 In some cases, you might be limited to lower limits at non-Chase ATMs.
 For example, you could be limited to $500 for non-Chase ATMs if your limits would otherwise be at $1,000.
-So once again, it’s a good idea to call the number on the back of your debit card for more details.
+So once again, it’s a good idea to call the customer service number on the back of your debit card for more details.

 Chase withdrawal limit increase